 The restaurant offers a range of wines and beverages, mainly from France, as well as an exclusive sommelier experienced in marrying the flavors of sushi with wine.
 Additionally, 30 kinds of sake are offered, with a wide seasonal variety of bottles available.

-Inside SUSHI GINZA ONODERA, a ceramic wall created in collaboration with artisans Kyo Isesaki and Sakagami of Shiga (who possess the bloodline of Living National Treasures), imbues a modern Japanese feel to the space.
+Inside SUSHI GINZA ONODERA, a ceramic wall created in collaboration with artisans Kyo Isesaki and Sakagami of Okayama (who possess the bloodline of Living National Treasures), imbues a modern Japanese feel to the space.
 A hinoki counter is carved by Fumitaka Tomita, a carpenter in Gunma.
 The passion for authentic Japanese is tangible in every detail.

 There are 10 counter seats and 6 counter seats in a private room on the B1 floor of the main restaurant; meanwhile, there are 13 counter seats and a semi-private room accommodating up to four diners on the 2nd floor of the main restaurant.